0x4248/ZipScan/README.md

 >[!WARNING]
 > You need to make sure that the zip file is not password protected.
 The program wil not run if it is.

+>[!NOTE]
+> If the zip is massive, the program may take a while to run.

 This will generate a report in the current directory called `report.md`

 ## Licence